-PHAs may have additional discretion in establishing initial contract rents using the following flexibilities:
+PHAs have additional discretion in establishing initial contract rents using the following flexibilities:

 MTW Fungibility.
 MTW agencies may use their MTW block grant funds to set their initial contract rents, subject to applicable program caps.
 The agency must use existing voucher funding to supplement rents; no additional voucher funding will be provided.
-MTW agencies may exercise this flexibility to set initial contract rents only when they have submitted applications for two or more projects.
-Any use of MTW block grant funds in setting initial contract rents shall be subject to subsidy layering review and MTW continued service requirements, as calculated using the MTW Baseline Methodology described in PIH Notice 2013-02.
+Any use of MTW block grant funds in setting initial contract rents shall be subject to subsidy layering review and MTW continued service requirements, as calculated using the MTW Baseline Methodology described in PIH Notice 2013-02, or successor notice.

 Rent Bundling.
 PHAs may adjust subsidy (and initial contract rents) across multiple projects as long as the PHA does not exceed the aggregate subsidy for all of the projects the PHA has submitted for conversion under RAD.
 This use, which HUD refers to as “bundled” rents, is permissible when a PHA submits applications for two or more projects.
 There is no limit to the number of projects that a PHA may bundle.
+The conversion of the donor property must close prior to or simultaneous with the conversion of the recipient property.

 For example, assume that a PHA is considering bundling two identical projects, both consisting of 100 units.
 In Project A, the contract rent is $500; and in Project B, the contract rent is $600.
 The PHA could bundle the two projects such that the initial contract rents for both projects will be $550.